english-blog/english-blog.github.io/_posts/2013-01-14-cooked-food-vs-raw-vegan-food.md

 ### Extreme Endurance with Raw Vegan Foods:

-Once I saw the above video and inspired to know more about raw foods, I stumbled upon [Brendan Brazier](http://en.wikipedia.org/wiki/Brendan_Brazier), who is the author of "The Thrive Diet" and a professional Ironman Triathlon athlete.
+Once I saw the above video and inspired to know more about raw foods, I stumbled upon [Brendan Brazier](http://en.wikipedia.org/wiki/Brendan_Brazier), who is the author of "The Thrive Diet" and a professional Iron man Triathlon athlete.
 (It's a triathlon race consisting of a 3.86 km swim, a 180.25 km bicycle ride and a marathon 42.2 km run, raced in that order and without a break.
 He could complete this race within 9 hours.
 I never knew such things are possible with Vegan foods.

 ### Anti-Aging with Raw Foods: